Pamela Monk is a storyteller, teacher and writer.

 “I look at it like I have attained my childhood goal of being a ballerina on Monday, a veterinarian on Tuesday, a teacher on Wednesday… because each story allows you to step into the shoes of the people you are writing about.”

-Will Halim can recall sitting on the balcony of his aunt’s house as a child and watching the people below.
+He can recall sitting on the balcony of his aunt’s house as a child and watching the people below.
 He was curious; where were they going?
 What were their stories?

 These thoughts stuck with him, and later in life he wanted to expand on how humans could learn from each other through storytelling.
 In 2015, Will founded Storyburgh with the intention to connect people, nonprofits, and other mission driven organizations to share knowledge and amplify human experiences through words and images.